Dr Alex F Martin

 Biography

-Alex is an alumnus of the University of Sussex where she attained a BSc in Psychology with Cognitive Science.
-Alex joined King’s in 2016 and completed an MSc in Psychiatric Research in the Department of Psychosis Studies.
-She then undertook a PhD in Developmental Psychopathology in the Department of Psychology, investigating the role of fathers in children’s mental health.
+She holds a BSc in Psychology with Cognitive Science from the University of Sussex and joined King’s in 2016, completing an MSc in Psychiatric Research in the Department of Psychosis Studies.
+She went on to complete a PhD in Developmental Psychopathology in the Department of Psychology, investigating the role of fathers in children’s mental health.

-Alex joined the NIHR Health Protection Research Unit in Emergency Preparedness and Response in 2021 as a PhD Intern, and became a full-time researcher in the Unit in 2022.
-Her research uses epidemiological and behavioural science approaches to investigate mental health and wellbeing outcomes following disasters and public health interventions.
+Alex joined the NIHR Health Protection Research Unit in Emergency Preparedness and Response in 2021 as a PhD Intern and became a full-time researcher in 2022.
+Her research applies epidemiological and behavioural science approaches to explore mental health and wellbeing outcomes following disasters and public health interventions.

-Alex is a Research Integrity Advisor, which involves working closely with colleagues to promote and uphold a strong culture of research integrity across the College.
-She is also an academic member of The Men and Boys Coalition.
+She is a Research Integrity Advisor, promoting a strong culture of research integrity across the College, and is an academic member of the Men and Boys Coalition.

 Research Interests